nextcloud/news-android/README.md

 0.9.9.3 (Google Play)
 ---------------------
 - Critical bug fix - <a href="https://github.com/owncloud/News-Android-App/issues/539">#539 Can not sync with Nextcloud 11 beta 1</a>
+- Bug fix - <a href="https://github.com/owncloud/News-Android-App/issues/511">#511 Prevent preload of videos</a>

 0.9.9.2 (Google Play)